 It is expected to be quiet after 10 p.m. and that the residents are considerate of each other and use headphones or similar devices in the dormitories and the workshops after this hour.

-All other areas beside the dormitories are common, and therefore everybody is responsible to keep them in good shape.
+All other areas beside the dormitories are common, and therefore everybody is responsible for keeping them in good shape.
 It is expected that the residents spend at least three hours a week on house cleaning and maintenance of the common areas.
 This implies anything from lawn mowing to cleaning the windows.

 The residency contains a fireplace and a grill.
 The residents must receive a permission to use the fireplace for safety reasons.
 No open fire is allowed.

-The residents must provide their own grocery shopping, including buying washing-up liquid.
+The residents do their own grocery shopping, including buying washing-up liquid.

-The use of kitchen tools must be handled with great care.
-In case of anything breaking, the residents are responsible for replacing the item and informing the manager about it.
+Kitchen tools must be handled with great care.
+In the case of anything breaking, the residents are responsible for replacing the item and informing the manager about it.